sst/guide/_examples/how-to-create-a-nextjs-app-with-serverless.md

 Vercel and Amplify are CI/CD service and it can be tricky to integrate with your own CI/CD pipeline.

-While, SST and sls-next can be run as a part of your CI/CD pipeline.
+While SST and sls-next can be run as a part of your CI/CD pipeline.

 ### AWS integration